Legislative history of United States four-star officers until 1865

-Four-star grades in the United States are descended from offices and titles used by civil and military officials during the British colonization of the Americas.
+Four-star grades in the United States are descended from offices and titles used by civil and military officials in the Thirteen Colonies.
 Starting in the early 1600s, the commission of a colonial governor granted him the same power to raise and command troops in his province as the captain general of an army.
-A century later, general officers in the standing armies of England and Scotland had stratified into the four standard ranks of the modern hierarchy—general, lieutenant general, major general, brigadier general—with corresponding flag officer ranks in the Royal Navy.
+A century later, general officers in the British Army had stratified into the four standard ranks of the modern hierarchy—general, lieutenant-general, major general, and brigadier general—with corresponding flag officer ranks in the Royal Navy.

-George Washington was general and commander in chief of the Continental Army during the Revolutionary War, and four British Army officers held the local rank of general in America only.
+George Washington was general and commander in chief of the Continental Army during the Revolutionary War, and there were four British general officers in North America during the war.
 After serving as the first president of the United States, Washington was authorized but not appointed to the grade of General of the Armies of the United States during the Quasi-War with France.

-During the Civil War, the Confederate States of America appointed eight full generals and an admiral.
-The highest ranking Union officers were a lieutenant general and a vice admiral, Ulysses S. Grant and David G. Farragut, who became the first four-star officers in the United States military, but not until after the war.
+During the American Civil War, the Confederate States of America appointed eight full generals and an admiral.
+The highest ranking Union army officers were a lieutenant general and a vice admiral, Ulysses S. Grant and David G. Farragut, who became the first four-star officers in the United States military, but not until after the war.

 History (colonial era)

-Four-star grades in the United States are descended from offices and ranks used by civil and military officials during the British colonization of the Americas from the late 1500s to the end of the Revolutionary War in 1783.
+Four-star grades in the United States are descended from offices and ranks used by civil and military officials in the Thirteen Colonies from the early 17th century to the end of the Revolutionary War in 1783.

 Until the mid-1600s, all military and naval ranks were held by offices, not individuals.
 Each rank was the title of a unique billet in a unit that typically disbanded at the end of each campaign (the vice admiral of a squadron, the lieutenant colonel of a regiment).
 Ranks in the modern sense only began to appear during the English Civil War, when the creation of a standing army and navy provided a permanent organization in which officers could sustain personal ranks between temporary assignments (a vice admiral in the navy, a lieutenant colonel in the army).

 The colonial era straddled the transition from rank-in-office to rank-in-person.
 Early colonial governors received commissions granting them civil and military power within their provinces, including titles that later evolved into military ranks like captain general and admiral.
 The constitutions of the states of Connecticut and Rhode Island continue to designate their governors as captain general of the state militia when not under federal command.